AnSwErYWJ/AudioKit/README.md

 [![stable](http://badges.github.io/stability-badges/dist/stable.svg)](http://github.com/badges/stability-badges)

 ## Introduction
-This is a series of kits to opreate audio data, only support *PCM* now.
+This is a series of kits to opreate audio data.

 Welcome pull request to me , if you have any other kits or recommendations.